Junaidk11/Launchpad_FreeRTOS/README.md

 # FreeRTOS Practice on Hercules Safety MCU

-Simple Implementations of various freeRTOS functions.
-Check branches!
+Practicing various freeRTOS methods for multiple threads or tasks, mutexes, semaphores and software timers.